mongodb/terraform-provider-mongodbatlas/website/docs/r/project_api_key.html.markdown

 * `project_id` -Unique 24-hexadecimal digit string that identifies your project.
 * `description` - Description of this Project API key.
-* `role_names` -  List of Project roles that the Programmatic API key needs to have.
-Ensure you provide: at least one role and ensure all roles are valid for the Project.
-You must specify an array even if you are only associating a single role with the Programmatic API key.
-The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the valid roles that can be assigned. **DEPRECATED** Use `project_assignment` instead.

 ~> **NOTE:** Project created by API Keys must belong to an existing organization.